programadory/journey-code/README.md

 # EXTRAS!

 + LOG implemeted in Termux.h to help with debug [DONE]
-+ Small improvements for LOG in Termux.h and bug fixes..
++ Small improvements for LOG in Termux.h and bug fixes.